metricswave/backend/content/collections/documentation/documentation.md

 ### 🔗 Integrations

+- [Google Tag Manager](/documentation/integrations/google-tag-manager): add your tracking script using Google Tag Manager in a few seconds.
 - [React](/documentation/integrations/react): free, open-source JavaScript library utilized for crafting user interfaces based on components.
 - [Next.js](/documentation/integrations/next-js): a react framework for the Web.
 It enables you to create full-stack web applications by extending the latest React features.
 - [Svelte](/documentation/integrations/svelte): a lightweight JavaScript framework for building web applications.